 If your current or former partner has interfered with your money, financial situation or the things that money can buy in some way to limit your choices, this section of our website is for you.

 Economic abuse often occurs alongside other forms of abuse.
 It is commonly part of a pattern of behaviour called coercive control.
 If you are in immediate danger, call the police on 999.
-If you are not in immediate danger but have concerns about your safety, you can also call the National Domestic Abuse Helpline on 0808 2000 247, which is a confidential, 24-hour service run by Refuge.
+If you are not in immediate danger but have concerns about your safety, there are domestic abuse helplines that you can call, many of which offer a 24-hour service.

 This information may support you to identify economic abuse and the next steps that you might take.